jiyoungsim/IBM-Consumer-Complaint-Classification-Modeling/lib/README.md

 # IBM-Consumer-Complaint-Classification-Modeling
 ### Lib folder
 The lib folder contains notebooks for preprocessing.
-See stemming first for more detailed work.
+See stemming first for data exploration.